 A classic design inspired from the 1880s, this fixture is based on a model originally supplied by Simplex and thoughtfully assembled using British and European-made components.
 The frame is crafted from solid brass, available in a selection of finishes including polished, acid-dipped antiqued, or nickel-plated.
 The frilly prismatic glass shade introduces a distinct decorative flair, casting a soft, even light that elevates the ambiance of any room.
 As with all our products, each part is fully recyclable, reflecting our commitment to creating sustainable, environmentally conscious designs.

-This light blends minimalist design with a rich history.
-Originally serving as a candle sconce in the 18th century, it evolved with the advent of gas lighting in the 19th century and seamlessly transitioned into electric wall lights by the 20th century.
-Its timeless and versatile appeal makes it just as fitting today—whether in its original application or adapted as a charming uplighter.
-As with all of our fixtures, the components are crafted with precision in Birmingham or Northern Ireland, ensuring a high standard of British and European manufacturing.
+This style of wall light is reminiscent of early gas lighting and transitioned into electric wall lights by the 20th century.
+Its timeless and versatile appeal makes it just as fitting today—whether in its original application or adapted as an uplighter.
+As with many of our fixtures, the components are manufactured in Birmingham or Northern Ireland.

 We recommend the use of modern LED bulbs and, if used, there is no restriction on its power.
 If old, filament (incandescent) bulbs are used then a maximum of 40w is recommended.